 Our total giving through our Special Project Grants Program now stands at $5.1 million.
 This funding has supported initiatives such as creating a college access program in public high schools in Oakland, California; developing the special family support needed for older child adoption in New York City; and launching a program to provide free legal services to families in need of early childhood intervention and early special education services in Washington, D.C.

 We completed the distribution of our most recent set of multiyear special project grants – in honor of the Foundation’s 30th anniversary – in 2018.
 In 2019 and 2020, we continued the tradition of setting aside funds for a new set of special project grants, to be announced at a future date.

 The Foundation considers funding requests only if sponsored by Morrison & Foerster lawyers or staff.
 We are not accepting other unsolicited grant proposals at this time.

 The Morrison & Foerster Foundation gives only to nonprofit organizations with IRC

 § 501(c)(3) tax-exempt status with programs that, in the view of the Foundation's board of directors, are aligned with the Foundation’s focus and can, in the board’s opinion, best serve the community’s charitable needs.
 Contributions are not made to individuals; to fraternal, religious, or political organizations; to groups that discriminate on the basis of race, religion, political affiliation, sexual orientation, or gender identity; or to organizations that serve only a particular religious or political group.
 The Foundation does not purchase tickets to charitable fundraising events.

 The Foundation’s board of directors includes partners from the firm’s offices around the world.

-The Morrison & Foerster Foundation is a public charity.
-Donations to the Foundation are tax-deductible as allowed.
-The Foundation's federal tax identification number is 94-3006979.
+The Morrison & Foerster Foundation is a California nonprofit public benefit corporation which has been granted tax-exempt status under Internal Revenue Code § 501(c)(3).
+Our federal tax identification number is 94-3006979.